 For extra security, PIA controls its own network of DNS servers.

-Highly Customizable Encryption
+Customizable Encryption

-Adjusting your encryption settings is useful for optimizing performance and configuring the VPN to suit your security needs, but it might be overwhelming for some beginners.
+Unlike most VPN services, PIA lets you customize the algorithms and protocols used to encrypt your data.
+This can be useful for optimizing performance and configuring the VPN to suit your security needs, but it can feel overwhelming for beginners.

 The most secure settings aren’t selected by default, though, so we recommend changing them to the following configuration: